The No. 1 vaccine refusal hotspot? New York

 Related: Vaccine debate vexes Vermont village

-“We think it should be closer to the 80 percent mark,” Haywood said.
+“We think it should be closer to the 80 percent mark, and really, above 90 percent, ” Haywood said.
 “One of the things we want to do is raise attention to that issue.”

 He said insurance companies save money if kids get vaccinated, because it is far cheaper to pay for a vaccine than it is to treat a child with measles, pneumonia or diphtheria.
 “It’s always more effective and more affordable if you do the right thing on the front end,” he said.